 Email newsletter campaigns are a staple in digital marketing strategy because they're a cost-effective way to boost brand awareness and client engagement, convert subscribers into buyers, and overall market your brand or e-commerce project further.

-To be fruitful, every element in an email newsletter has to be crafted to hit the target: from opening the email, to read it, to click on its call-to-actions.
+To be fruitful, every element in an email newsletter has to be crafted to hit the target: from opening the email, to reading it, to clicking on its call-to-actions.
 And no element is more assertive than images.